 Highly recommended for those who want to see the shiny crowns of Hong Kong’s skyscraper city, the Peak also affords excellent views over the Harbour.
 Walk around the path that circles the Peak to see the whole of Hong Kong and the South China Sea spread out before you.
 This is also the best spot for night views of Hong Kong.
 You'll find thousands of twinkling skyscrapers laid out at your feet.

 04 of 05

-Believe it or not Hong Kong’s Victoria Harbour was once a bustling fishing port clogged by trawlers, junks and just about anything else that could float.
-Today, titanic sized tankers and city sized ocean liners rule the harbour waves.
-For a traditional sense of the harbour's colonial past try the Causeway Bay Typhoon Shelter around the Noon Day Gun.
-Here the water is swamped by a forest of masts from the nearby Hong Kong yacht club and you can still watch small sampan’s weave their way through the crowded waters to sell freshly caught fish to passers by.Continue to 5 of 5 below.
+Believe it or not, Hong Kong’s Victoria Harbour was once a bustling fishing port clogged by trawlers, junks and just about anything else that could float.
+Today, titanic-sized tankers and city-sized ocean liners rule the harbor waves.
+For a traditional sense of the harbor's colonial past try the Causeway Bay Typhoon Shelter around the Noon Day Gun.
+Here the water is swamped by a forest of masts from the nearby Hong Kong yacht club and you can still watch small sampan’s weave their way through the crowded waters to sell freshly caught fish to passers-by.Continue to 5 of 5 below.

 05 of 05

 If all of the above sounds a little too active, try a cocktail at the Intercontinental’s Lobby Lounge.
 Here you'll have the view laid out for you in widescreen.
 Perched on an upper floor of the hotel, the panorama from the Lobby Lounge is nothing short of spectacular.
 The commanding location means cocktails come in at a budget threatening $15 or more (that’s US dollars)...so sip slowly.